mariakrol/learn-kotlin-playground/README.md

 ### Email processing
-To implement checks of emails for the playground I choose GreenMail.
-It quite convenient tool and it allows to up SMTP server on the fly just before a test.
+A test interacts with custom abstraction under an SMTP service called `SmtpServiceWrapper`.
+The abstraction provides a method to get an email as an instance of `jakarta.mail.internet.MimeMessage`.
+The wrapper is added to be able to change SMTP service later without modification of `flows`.
+The specific realization of the abstraction which is currently used is `GreenMailService`.
+It wraps `GreenMailExtension`.

 **TODO:**
 - [ ] Setup SMTP in TeamCity automatically before a test
-- [ ] Wrap GreenMail to be able to change the tool
+- [x] Wrap GreenMail to be able to change the tool